KiandaBPM/docs/content/docs/platform/rules/tables/aggregate-table.md

 5. Under the **Action** section fill out the following:

    - **Select a table field** - select the table you wish target when aggregating values.
 This table needs to be pre-created before adding this rule.
 If no table is selected in this field, an error message will show.

    - **Table aggregate conditions** - allows you to add a condition that works like a filter.
 Adding a condition will allow you to target the specific row that the condition matches.
 For example, you want to aggregate all rows that the avarage score is more than 50%.
    - **Operation** - radio selection of the operation that you want performed on the aggregate rule:
       - **Sum** - counts all fields together and outputs the total(only works with numbers).
 Requires a **Number** field within your table.
 To lean more on Number field, got to [Number control](/docs/platform/controls/input/number/).
      - **Average** - gets the average from all the values provided in a column(only works with numbers).
 Requires a **Number** field within your table.
 To lean more on Number field, got to [Number control](/docs/platform/controls/input/number/).
      - **Count** - counts all row instances that the aggregate rule looped through.
-   - **Select a number field to aggregate** - allows you to select a number field withiin your table.
-It is only used wit the **Sum** and **Average** operations.
+     - **Select a number field to aggregate** - allows you to select a number field within your table.
+It is only used with the **Sum** and **Average** operations.

    - **Result field** - select the field you want to store the value of the aggregation.
    - **Auto update result** - checkbox allowing you to enable or disable auto update.
 This will determin if the result field will be updated when more rows are added after the aggregation.

 6. When you are finished editing the dialog box, click on **OK** or click on **Close** at any time to exit the dialog box.